-- A biennial or short-lived perennial, in the Carrot family, growing 3 to 4 feet. - Stems are hollow and hairy, especially near base. - White flowers have 5 petals produced in umbels from late May to early July of the second year. - Thick, tuberous roots can extend over 6 feet deep. - Reproduction is by seed and roots.
-Seeds are shiny, black and elongated
+- An annual forb in the Carrot family, growing 3 to 4 feet. - Stems of plants are hollow and branched, often purplish at the base. - White flowers have 5 petals produced in umbels from late May to early July of the second year. - A small taproot and reproduces by seed.
+Seeds covered with short, thick, hooked hairs.

-HABITAT: Located in open woods, roadsides, prairies, hay fields, pastures, waste places, and disturbed areas.
+Located in open woods, roadsides, riparian, pastures, waste places, and disturbed areas.
 Prefers rich, moist soil.
 It is dense under trees and shrubs that have been disturbed.

-IMPACTS: Competes aggressively for light, water, and nutrients and displaces surrounding vegetation.
+Competes aggressively for light, water, and nutrients and displaces surrounding vegetation.
 The seeds have tiny hooks that attach to fur, feathers and clothing and are responsible for seed movement.

 - Manual/Mechanical Control: Rosettes and immature plants can be pulled or dug.
-Mature plants must be removed below the root crown to prevent re-sprouting.
+Mature plants must be removed below the root crown to prevent resprouting.
 Mowing can be done before seed set. - Chemical Control: Herbicides effective if applied shortly before blooming and one month after a pre-bloom cutting.
 Various herbicides are available for use.